Progress Notes: raga - Static Site Generator

 1. [done] A Handlebars templating engine

-2. [wip] The actual static site generator that would make use of the templating engine
+2. [done] The actual static site generator that would make use of the templating engine

 Since then, a third got added and completed, which is a parser for the huml configuration language.